Pain: Let’s Talk

 Cervical Nerves

-In addition to the seven cervical vertebrae, cervical anatomy features eight cervical nerve roots (C1-C8) that branch from the spinal cord and control motor and sensory abilities for different parts of the body.
-Each cervical nerve is named based on the lower cervical vertebra that it runs between.
+In addition to the seven cervical vertebrae, cervical anatomy features eight cervical nerve roots (C1-C8).
+These roots branch from the spinal cord and control motor and sensory abilities for different parts of the body.
+From there each cervical nerve is named based on the lower cervical vertebra that it runs between.
 As an example, the C6 nerve root runs between the C5 vertebra and the C6 vertebra.
 Cervical Nerve Functions Each level of the cervical spine actually has two nerve roots—one on each side—that branch off from the spinal cord.
-Keeping with the aforementioned example at the C5-C6 level, each C6 nerve root exits the spinal canal through a bony hole (foramina) on both sides of the neck.
-From there, the C6 nerve root feeds into nerves that run down their own side’s…
+Keeping with the aforementioned example at the C5-C6 level, each…

 Read More